OSMLatam/OSM-Notes-Ingestion/docs/Testing_Suites_Reference.md

 ## Overview

 This document provides a comprehensive reference of all BATS testing suites in the OSM-Notes-Ingestion project.
-The project contains **78 total testing suites** organized into different categories for comprehensive coverage of all system components, including the new DWH enhanced features.
+The project contains **78 total testing suites** organized into different categories for comprehensive coverage of all system components.

 ## 📊 Testing Suites Statistics

 - **Total BATS Suites**: 78
 - **Integration Suites**: 8
 - **Unit Bash Suites**: 68
-- **Unit SQL Suites**: 4 (including DWH enhanced)
+- **Unit SQL Suites**: 4
-- **Consolidated Test Runners**: 10 (including DWH enhanced)
+- **Consolidated Test Runners**: 9

-## 🚀 Consolidated Test Runners (10 scripts)
+## 🚀 Consolidated Test Runners (9 scripts)

-The project has been simplified from 36 redundant test runners to 10 consolidated scripts:
+The project has been simplified from 36 redundant test runners to 9 consolidated scripts:

 ### Primary Test Runners